 The people closest to you are the ones who know you best: parents, children, spouses and your closest friends.
-They know the moods, habits, likes and dislikes of a person, etc. However, it is unlikely that the people closest to you are doctors or specialists in eating disorders, and they are likely not aware of the early symptoms of anorexia nervosa, which could indicate that the first steps towards treating anorexia nervosa are needed.
+They know the moods, habits, likes and dislikes of a person, etc. However, it is unlikely that the people closest to you are doctors or specialists in eating disorders, and they are likely not aware of the early symptoms of anorexia nervosa (often called anorexia), which could indicate that the first steps towards treating anorexia nervosa are needed.
 If you Google the term “symptoms of anorexia nervosa”, there will be a lot of photos of thin young women, mostly white, with ribs in sight, etc.

 While that is a very visible symptom of the disorder, it is far from being the only one.
 Malnutrition and emaciation are the result of a long-term disorder or an extremely serious one.
 Everyone gets tired sometimes, even young adults who are brimming with youthful energy.
 It makes a certain sense: it takes a lot of energy to go from a child to an adult, and teenagers and young adults definitely need sleep.